mramendi/skeleton/README.md

 Skeleton uses a plugin system.
 The `plugins/` directory is git-ignored, allowing you to maintain customizations separately from the core.

 Some potentially useful plugins are in the `plugin_library/` directory.
 You can symlink any of them to your plugins directory to use it and receive any updates automatically (`ln -s plugin_library/example-plugin.py plugins/core/`).
 Alternatively you can copy any file from `plugin_library/` to a subdirectory in `plugins/` to modify it; in that case, watch for updates of the original plugin (the plugins list a last update date).
-(THE CURRENT EXAMPLES IN `plugin_library/` ARE NOT YET SUPPORTABLE)

 ### Plugin Types

 1. **Core Plugins** (`plugins/core/`) - Override default functionality